alfio-event/alf.io/website/content/en/docs/Event Setup/create-in-person-event.md

 This field supports [Markdown](https://commonmark.org/help/).

+*please note that the default max length for description is 4000 characters.
+ If this does not fit your needs, you can set a new limit using the "Max characters in descriptions" configuration*

 ## URLs Configuration

 In this section you'll configure the various links that Alf.io will display/use during the reservation process.